-This third wave of the 538 Impeachment/Ipsos Poll was conducted December 13th to December 16th, 2019 using Ipsos' KnowledgePanel®.
-The first wave of this poll was based on a nationallyrepresentative probability-based sample of 2,088 adults age 18 or older and included a general population sample of US adults as well as an oversample of Independents and those with no party preference to ensure a sufficient sample size among them.
-Wave 2 was fielded to all who completed wave 1 and had 1,726 completes.
-Wave 3 was also fielded to all who completed Wave 1 and had 1,588 completes.
+This fourth wave of the 538 Impeachment/Ipsos Poll was conducted December 26th to December 30th, 2019 using Ipsos' KnowledgePanel®.
+The first wave of this poll was based on a nationally-representative probability-based sample of 2,088 adults age 18 or older and included a general population sample of US adults as well as an oversample of Independents and those with no party preference to ensure a sufficient sample size among them.
+Wave 4 was fielded to all who completed wave 1 and had 1,551 completes.
 The study weights, as described in further detail below, adjusted for the oversample using party identification benchmarks from ABC News so that results reflect the general population of US adults.

-The survey was conducted using KnowledgePanel, the largest and most well-established probabilitybased online panel that is representative of the adult US population.
+The survey was conducted using KnowledgePanel, the largest and most well-established probability-based online panel that is representative of the adult US population.
 Our recruitment process employs a scientifically developed addressed-based sampling methodology using the latest Delivery Sequence File of the USPS - a database with full coverage of delivery points in the US.
 Households are randomly sampled and all persons in the selected households are invited to join and participate in the panel.
 Ipsos provides selected households who do not already have internet access with a tablet and internet connection at no cost to the panel member.
 Those who join the panel and who are selected to participate in a survey are sent a unique password-protected log-in used to complete surveys online.
 As a result of our recruitment and sampling methods, samples from KnowledgePanel cover all households regardless of their phone or internet status and findings can be reported with a margin of sampling error and projected to the general population.